 Stags are much larger than hinds.
 Fully-grown males have a shoulder height of 1100-1300mm and weigh 95-215kg with females smaller at 950-1050mm shoulder height and weighing 85-110kg.
 Both sexes are red-brown or grey-brown in colour, with a short tail which is red-brown in colour.
 Stag antlers are erect and can have 10+ points.

 Sika (Cervus nippon)

 Sika are found in the central North Island with strongholds in the Kaimanawa and Kaweka Ranges and are highly prized by hunters.
 Their range extends to the southern Urewera, the Ruahine’s and Tongariro National Park.
 The autumn roar period (March-early May) is the most popular time to target mature stags but Sika are hunted all year round.

 A sika’s summer coat is chestnut with a cream-coloured belly.
 They have white spots along the back and flanks, although they fade on the winter coat, which is a brown-grey colour.
 They also have a distinctive black dorsal stripe.
 Fully-grown males have a shoulder height around 850-950mm and weigh around 75-85kg with females smaller at 700-800mm shoulder height and weighing 45-60kg.
 Only the males grow antlers.

-White-tail are found on Rakiura/Stewart Island and at the head of Lake Wakatipu.
+White-tailed deer are found on Rakiura/Stewart Island and at the head of Lake Wakatipu.
 These are the only herds in the Southern Hemisphere.
 They are nicknamed the grey ghost due to their elusiveness and are legendary for the challenge of hunting them.
-The rut runs from mid-April to June but white-tail are hunted all year round.
+The rut runs from mid-April to June but white-tailed deer are hunted all year round.